Ohio Casino Revenues Inch Up In November As Slot Machines Drive Growth

 This continued shift away from table games toward electronic gaming products mirrors a broader Midwest trend, with electronic gaming consistently outperforming table games in most markets.

-Hollywood Casino Columbus was Ohio’s top-performing property in November, generating $25.1m in total revenue.
+Hollywood Casino Columbus was Ohio’s top-performing property in November, generating $25.1 million in total revenue.

-Slot machine revenue increased by more than $19m, representing a gain of over 4%, while table game revenue declined nearly 7% year over year.
+Slot machine revenue increased by more than $19 million, representing a gain of over 4%, while table game revenue declined nearly 7% year over year.

 Despite the drop in table play, slot growth more than compensated, and on an annual basis, Hollywood Casino Columbus remained the state’s revenue leader with a 1.3% year-over-year increase.